 What are the available options?

-There are Six Halls of residence and a number of hostels in the University.
-They are Queen Elizabeth II, Unity, Independence, Republic, University, and Africa.
-Three of the Halls of residence are mixed, two for males only and one for females only.
+There are Six Halls of residence and a number of hostels on the University Campus.
+They are Queen Elizabeth II, Unity, Independence, Republic, University, and Africa Halls.
+All the Six Halls of residence are mixed (Male and Female).
 Of the five hostels, two are for postgraduate students, one for both undergraduate and graduate students and managed by the Ghana Universities Staff Superannuation Scheme (GUSSS).

 Accommodation of International Students in University Residential/Hostel Facilities